 The Post 9/11 GI Bill specifies that for financial aid purposes, VA benefits should not be considered as a resource (either as income or a scholarship) to the recipient when need is calculated.
 However, students receiving VA benefits may not use that amount to calculate American Opportunity or Lifetime Learning Credits.
 Therefore, IRS has determined that these tuition benefits should be included in scholarships/grants reported in box 5 of Form 1098-T.

 Probably not.
-However, that depends on whether you are a "US person" or a nonresident alien for US tax purposes.
+However, that depends on whether you are a "US person" (resident alien) or a nonresident alien for US tax purposes.
 We make the form available to all US persons as required by law.
 Nonresident aliens, however, are generally not eligible to claim any of the education-related tax credits or deductions for which Form 1098-T is intended to serve as documentation.
 If you file your tax return on Form 1040NR or Form 1040NR-EZ, you are not eligible to claim those tax benefits.

 You are a "US person" if you are:

 - a Lawful Permanent Resident ("green card" holder), or